cloudfoundry-attic/cf-abacus/lib/utils/express/README.md

-express
+abacus-express
 ===

-Convenient setup of Express with a selection of Express middleware.
+Setup Express with a selection of useful Express middleware.

-Usage
----

-This module can be used pretty much as the original Express module, but the apps it creates are configured with a good selection of Express middleware, for logging, error management, body parsing, CORS support etc.
+This module can be used pretty much like the original Express module, but the apps it creates are configured with a useful selection of Express middleware for logging, error management, body parsing, CORS support etc.